Zie0/Pop_OS-vagrantbox/README.md

    iv.
 Memory Size: 4096 MB
 	- System76 Recommends 4 GB RAM, 16 GB storage, 64-bit processor
+    - this is bare minimum.
+We may want more to perform other tasks in the vagrantbox.

    v.
 Hard Disk: Create a virtual hard disk.
 Use dynamically allocated 80 GB vdi.